teaminmedias-pluswerk/ke_search/README.rst

 You can find a rendered version of the documentation at https://docs.typo3.org/p/teaminmedias-pluswerk/ke_search/master/en-us/

-If you found a bug or want to ask for a feature, please use https://github.com/teaminmedias-pluswerk/ke_search/issues.
+If you found a bug or want to ask for a feature, please use https://github.com/tpwd/ke_search/issues

-Pull requests are welcome.